 CMS made changes to the MDS Correction Policy effective May 19, 2013.
-Changes include the ability to submit a modification to correct typographical and data entry errors for A0310: Type of Assessment (if there is no Item Set Code change) and A2300: Assessment Reference Date.
+Changes include the ability to submit a modification to correct typographical and data entry errors for A0310: Type of Assessment (if there is no Item Set Code change) and A2300: Assessment Reference Date (if results do not change look back period).
 Refer to Chapter 5 of the most recent version of the RAI Manual for additional information.
 The RAI Manual can be downloaded from CMS MDS 3.0 RAI Manual website.

-CMS PowerPoint slides identifying changes to MDS 3.0 Manual Modification/Inactivation policy, effective May 19, 2013.
+CMS PowerPoint slides (PDF) identifying changes to MDS 3.0 Manual Modification/Inactivation policy, effective May 19, 2013.

 User IDs/Passwords Required

 Requesting access to CMS systems requires two steps to obtain two separate login IDs.
 A CMSNet User ID and a QIES Submission/MDS Individual login ID.

 Use the CMSNet Online Registration application to request a CMSNet User ID.

 The CMSNet ID is needed to access secure CMS sites (for example, submissions pages/reports) unless an otherwise secure connection has been established.

 Use the QIES online User Registration tool to obtain a QIES Submission ID.
 Once you have registered for a CMSNet User ID, you will receive an email from MDCN.email@example.com containing your login information.
 Using this information you will connect through the "CMS Secure Access Service."